“Paster’s hands have an infectious percussive exuberance.”

 Download Bennett Paster’s bio as a pdf in 3 convenient lengths:

 Keyboardist, composer and producer Bennett Paster is one of New York City’s most creative and versatile musicians.
 He has performed original music at clubs, concerts and festivals in the United States, the Caribbean, South and Central America, Central and South Asia and throughout Europe.
-He has been a featured performer with jazz stars Wallace Roney, Keb Mo, Robben Ford, Kurt Elling, Rufus Reid, Bill Stewart, Billy Hart, Albert “Tootie” Heath, Ndugu Chancler and Yosvany Terry among others.
+He has performed with jazz and blues stars Wallace Roney, Keb Mo, Robben Ford, Kurt Elling, Curtis Stigers, Rufus Reid, Bill Stewart, Billy Hart, Peter Erskine, Albert “Tootie” Heath, Ndugu Chancler and Yosvany Terry among others.
 He has also performed with musical theater and cabaret stars Christine Ebersole, Ann Hampton Calloway and MIchael Cerveris.

 Paster was born in Washington D.C. in 1970.
 Two years later, his family relocated to Albuquerque, New Mexico where he grew up.
 Throughout high school he played jazz and popular music; from age 14 he performed as a professional musician around New Mexico.
 Deciding to pursue a career in music, Paster moved to Boston, MA in 1988.
 He attended college simultaneously at Tufts University and New England Conservatory of Music, receiving both a BA in English and a BM in Jazz Studies.
 At NEC he studied with Dave Holland, Cecil McBee, Geri Allen, Paul Bley and Stanley Cowell.
 In addition to increasing his knowledge of jazz at NEC, living and studying in Boston broadened Paster’s influences to include 20th century classical music and avant-garde improvisation.